Variant3d/launch-examples/babylonJS/README.md

 ## Development

 - run `npm install` to install dependencies
-- run `npm run serve` to run a public server with Cloudflare SSL.
+- run `npm run serve-public` to run a public server with Cloudflare SSL.
 You can find the randomly generated domain in the console output.
 It will look something like: https://frontier-richard-grammar-example.trycloudflare.com
 - Visit the URL on your device to begin testing

 ## Adding Launch to other BabylonJS projects